-Live foods (fishes, shrimps, worms): Most of Diet - This fish prefers a diet of raw fish although river shrimp or earthworms are suitable substitute.
-It has been suggested that this species could be trained to accept whole dead fish although this is unconfirmed.
+Live foods (fishes, shrimps, worms): Most of Diet - This fish prefers a diet of raw fish, though river shrimp or earthworms are suitable substitutes.
+It may be possible to train this species to accept whole dead fish, but this is unconfirmed.

 Meaty Food: All of Diet

 Sabre Toothed Tiger Fish are big, messy fish that need pristine, well-oxygenated water and extremely high filtration.
 Aquariums are closed systems, and regardless of size, all need some maintenance.
 As with most predatory species, these fish produce a lot of waste, so a highly-efficient filter is needed.
 Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
 To combat these ever-changing conditions, water should be replaced on a regular basis.
 Weekly water changes of 30 to 50% are recommended.